rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/deployment/offline/Readme.md

 >```

 When prompted, provide your input for:
-- Docker registry, repository and credentials to access Microsoft private registry where the images will be pulled from (source)
+- Docker registry, repository to access Microsoft registry where the images will be pulled from (source).
+Press enter to use default mcr registry.
 - Docker registry, repository and credentials to access your private registry where the images will be pushed to (target)

 ## Deploy with from your private repository